 I’m always hesitant to purchase new products from unknown companies and I’d prefer to see people stick with well developed, time-tested, options from reputable manufacturers who understand the industry inside and out.

-Best Wood Burning Stoves
+Best Wood Burning Backpacking Stove

 Smokey The Bear will be proud of you for using the Fireant wood burning stove.
 When you want to use wood as your fuel source, then you need the Fireant.
 This collapsible wood burning backpacking stove is made from PURE titanium.
 The same metal used in jet engines because it withstands heat and does not corrode, EVER.